harness/developer-hub/docs/continuous-integration/use-ci/set-up-build-infrastructure/set-up-a-kubernetes-cluster-build-infrastructure.md

 ---
-title: Use Kubernetes cluster build I=infrastructure
+title: Use Kubernetes cluster build infrastructure
-description: This topic describes how to set up a Kubernetes cluster build infrastructure for a Harness CI stage.
+description: You can use a Kubernetes cluster build infrastructure for a Harness CI pipeline.

 sidebar_position: 20
 helpdocs_topic_id: ia5dwx5ya8